scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

    - Add your city name with spaces replaced by %20 (e.g., "San Francisco" becomes "San%20Francisco")
    - Add the country code: `,US`
    - Add units and your API key
-   - Units can be 'imperial' or 'metric'
+   - Units can be 'imperial' (°F) or 'metric' (°C).
+This must match the dashboard file you imported!

-   Your final URL should look like this.
+   Your final URL should look similar to this.
 You can copy this URL and simply replace the city, country code and API key:
    ```
    https://api.openweathermap.org/data/2.5/forecast?q=San%20Francisco,US&units=imperial&appid=YOUR_API_KEY_HERE
    ```